kauffman77/shellslayer/setup-files/level_02_editing/README.md

 Paladin: have you acquainted thyself with an EDITOR?
 They are all powerful allies though this land is bereft of the emperor of editors, Emacs.
-In case you have forgotten, others have told that a proper supplication to the spirit within will follow these tenants:
+In case you have forgotten, others have told that a proper supplication to the spirit within will follow these tenets:

 - Use capitalization at the beginning of sentences
 - Never dawdle with ellipses (...) and rather use commas